Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Memorial to Edith Marion Rosse (Milady), All Saints Church, Bisham, Berkshire.

-"In love ever remember Edith Marion Rosse [Milday] who peacefully fell asleep in London on the 14th day of Septmeber 1932"
+"In love ever remember Edith Marion Rosse [Milday] who peacefully fell asleep in London on the 14th day of September 1932"

-Edith's niece, who expected to inherit from her aunt's will made a complain and the police exhumed Edith's body on 28th April 1933.
+Edith's niece Ethel Davis, who expected to inherit from her aunt's will made a complaint, and inquest was started, and eventually the order was given to exhume Edith's body which happened on 28th April 1933.
 The coffin was found to be waterlogged.
 Bernard Spilsbury, a forensic scientist used by the police, was in little doubt that the burial arrangements Arthur had made were intentional since, "the effect of water on decaying remains would make it impossible to detect the presence of certain poisons."
+The inquest gave an open verdict.

-Arthur was arrested in Germany, but never tried for the suspected murder of Edith.
-Arthur died in a German Camp in on 28th September 1941.
+Arthur was later arrested in Germany for selling honours but was never tried for the suspected murder of Edith.
+Arthur died in a German Labour Camp in occupied France on 28th September 1941.

-May Peabody Osborne - Dig the grave and let me lie
+May Peabody Osborne, Daughter of a Chicago Coal Magnate - Dig the grave and let me lie

 Memorial to May Peabody Osborne, All Saints Church, Bisham, Berkshire.